Daedaluz/squashboot/README.md

 # squashboot

-Tiny, statically linked init for initramfs.
+Tiny, statically linked, libc-free init for initramfs.

 It searches for the first squashfs file in the initramfs root, attaches it to a loop device, mounts it as the new root, relocates the pseudo-filesystems into